ElvisAns/school-management-system/readme.md

 This is currently an open source project for managing school and univeristy

-Get logged to the system though  https://schoolesystem.herokuapp.com/
+Get logged to the system through  https://schoolesystem.herokuapp.com/

 Username : admin@esystem.com
 password: admin\*ujn